-01.25.23 Parliamentary Authority
+01.37.34 Parliamentary Authority

-Unless in conflict with these rules of procedure, the laws of the State of Illinois or the rules and regulations of the Illinois Community College Board, Robert's Rules of Order, Newly Revised (12th Edition) shall govern the procedure of all Board meetings.
+Unless in conflict with these rules of procedure, the laws of the State of Illinois or the rules and regulations of the Illinois Community College Board, Robert's Rules of Order, Newly Revised (10th Edition) shall govern the procedure of all Board meetings.

-01.25.25 Faculty Representation
+01.37.26 Faculty Representation

-The Board of Trustees recognizes the President of the Faculty Senate or their designee as the official representative of the faculty to attend meetings of the Board.The purpose of the representation is to provide the Board with regular faculty perspective regarding discussion of matters coming before the Board which might have an impact upon the welfare of the faculty.
-Recognition of this representation does not supersede the responsibility of the College President to act as chief spokesperson to the Board on behalf of faculty, all other employees, and students.
-Therefore, concerns expressed by the Faculty Senate President or designated representative to the Board should previously have been presented to the College President.
+The Board of Trustees recognizes the President of the Faculty Senate or his/her designee as the official representative of the faculty to attend meetings of the Board.
+The purpose of the representation is to provide the Board with regular faculty perspective regarding discussion of matters coming before the Board which might have an impact upon the welfare of the faculty.

+Recognition of this representation does not supersede the responsibility of the College President to act as chief spokesperson to the Board on behalf of faculty, all other employees and students.
+Therefore, concerns expressed by the Faculty Senate President or designated representative to the Board will should previously have been presented to the College President.

-The Faculty Senate President or designee is expected to attend all regular meetings of the Board and will be recognized for comments by the Board Chair at the appropriate time on the Board agenda.
+The Faculty Senate President or designee is expected to attend all regular meetings of the Board and will be recognized for comments by the Board chair at the appropriate time on the Board agenda.

-01.25.27 Public Comment
+01.37.40 Public Comment